SModelS/smodels/docs/manual/source/RunningSModelS.rst

     as well as smodels/share/models are searched for.

   * **promptWidth**: option to specify the smallest particle width (in GeV) for which particles will be considered as prompt.
-    All particles with widths larger than the value specified will be assumed to have prompt decays (infinite width).
+    All particles with widths larger than the value specified will be assumed to have prompt decays and be assigned an infinite width.

   * **stableWidth**: option to specify the largest particle width (in GeV) for which particles will be considered as stable.
-    All particles with widths smaller than the value specified will be assumed to be stable (zero width).
-The width dependence for particles with width values smaller than *promptWidth* and larger than *stableWidth* will be correctly taken into account.
+    All particles with widths smaller than the value specified will be assumed to be stable and be assigned a zero width.
+Particles with width values smaller than *promptWidth* and larger than *stableWidth* will be considered as meta-stable and their width will be correctly taken into account.

 .. _parameterFileParameters: